hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Set up IKEv2 using helper script

+**Note:** By default, IKEv2 is automatically set up when running the VPN setup script.
+You may skip this section and continue to [configure IKEv2 VPN clients](#configure-ikev2-vpn-clients).

 **Important:** Before continuing, you should have successfully [set up your own VPN server](https://github.com/hwdsl2/setup-ipsec-vpn). **Docker users, see [here](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/README.md#configure-and-use-ikev2-vpn)**.

 Use this [helper script](../extras/ikev2setup.sh) to automatically set up IKEv2 on the VPN server: